Incident Management Process

 Incident Management Process Flow

-This section presents the visual representation and explanation of incident management activities, its respective roles, how an incident is triggered, how its prioritized and categorized, how investigation and diagnosis is done, how the tickets are handled with 3rd party vendors, resolution and closure.
+This section presents the visual representation and explanation of incident management activities, its respective roles, how an incident is triggered, how it’s prioritized and categorized, how investigation and diagnosis are done, how the tickets are handled with 3rd party vendors, resolution, and closure.

 Process flow – P1 Critical incident management